Stories

 (From left) Prof. Tim Cheng, President Nancy Ip, and Prof. Guo Yike discussed HKUST’s strategic plans for the Year of the Horse.

-Channeling the spirit of the Year of the Horse, HKUST President Prof. Nancy IP unveiled a bold roadmap with media representatives at a spring reception on March 2, highlighting HKUST’s “can-do” spirit, its strategies for maintaining future growth, and its commitment to supporting the nation’s economic and social development.
+Channeling the dynamic spirit of the Year of the Horse, HKUST President Prof. Nancy IP unveiled a forward-looking development roadmap to members of the media at the University’s spring reception on March 2.
+She highlighted HKUST’s enduring “can-do” spirit, its strategies for sustaining future growth, and its commitment to contributing to the nation’s economic and social development.

 Renewal and growth

-The timing of the reception was auspicious, set against the backdrop of the 14th National People's Congress and the nation’s 15th Five-Year Plan, celebrations for HKUST’s 35th anniversary, and the symbolic meaning of the Year of the Horse.
+The timing of the reception was particularly auspicious, taking place against the backdrop of the 14th National People's Congress and the rollout of the nation’s 15th Five-Year Plan, alongside celebrations marking HKUST’s 35th anniversary and the symbolic significance of the Year of the Horse.

-“In Chinese culture, the horse symbolizes forging ahead with determination and striving for continuous self improvement — values that resonate with HKUST's can-do spirit,” said Prof. Ip.
+“In Chinese culture, the horse symbolizes forging ahead with determination and striving for continuous self‑improvement—values that resonate strongly with HKUST's can-do spirit,” said President Ip.

-The elegantly composed couplet displayed on the uplifting banner perfectly summed up the spirit of the event: "Galloping into its 35th anniversary, HKUST ushers in a new chapter in the Year of the Horse.”
+The elegantly crafted festive couplet displayed on the event banner perfectly captured this momentum: "Galloping into its 35th anniversary, HKUST ushers in a new chapter in the Year of the Horse.”

 Forward momentum

-At the event, Prof. Ip affirmed HKUST’s determination to excel in the local, regional, and global higher education arena.
+At the event, President Ip reaffirmed HKUST’s determination to excel in the local, regional, and global higher education landscape.

-"The University will continue to realize the vision set out in its Strategic Plan 2031, strengthening our international competitiveness, attracting and retaining outstanding talent, and driving innovation and knowledge transfer in strategic areas,” she said.
+"The University will continue to advance the vision set out in its Strategic Plan 2031, by further strengthening our international competitiveness, attracting and retaining top talent, and driving innovation and knowledge transfer in strategic areas,” she said.

-She also pledged to support the needs of Hong Kong and the nation, underscoring HKUST’s readiness to contribute to the city’s education and innovation agenda and to promote the “Study in Hong Kong” brand.
+She also pledged to respond proactively to the needs of Hong Kong and the nation, underscoring HKUST’s readiness to contribute to the city’s education and innovation agenda and to actively promote the “Study in Hong Kong” brand.

-The message to attendees was clear: by developing Hong Kong into an international hub for higher education and health and medical innovation, HKUST is firing up innovation and knowledge transfer in strategic areas, including AI, medical and biotechnology, the low-altitude economy, aerospace science and technology, and deep‑space exploration.
+The message to attendees was clear: by helping to develop Hong Kong into an international hub for higher education and health and medical innovation, HKUST is accelerating innovation and knowledge transfer across strategic domains, including AI, medical and biotechnology, the low-altitude economy, aerospace science and technology, and deep‑space exploration.

 Global talent

-Highlighting faculty achievements in 2025, Prof. GUO Yike, HKUST Provost, shared that more than 200 scholars had been named among the World’s Top 2% Most-cited Scientists in 2025, including 14 scholars ranked in the top 10 worldwide for Annual and Lifetime impact.
+Highlighting faculty achievements in 2025, Prof. GUO Yike, HKUST Provost, shared that more than 200 HKUST scholars had been named among the World’s Top 2% Most-cited Scientists in 2025, including 14 scholars ranked among the world’s top 10 in their sub-fields for single-year and career-long impact.

-Additionally, 12 scholars had been listed among the Most-cited Scientists 2025, and around 30 scholars had received international awards, including the prestigious Future Science Prize, known as “China’s Nobel Prize”, and recognition from the New Cornerstone Science Foundation under the Tencent Group.
+Additionally, 12 scholars were listed among the Highly Cited Researchers 2025, while around 30 scholars received international accolades, including the prestigious Future Science Prize, often referred to as “China’s Nobel Prize”, as well as recognition from the New Cornerstone Science Foundation under the Tencent Group.

-Continued progress in faculty and student recruitment was highlighted, too.
-Since 2022, more than 160 scholars from top global universities have joined HKUST, bringing the total faculty count to nearly 600.
-For the 2025/26 academic year, the proportion of non-local students reached 48% of the overall student population, nearing Hong Kong’s 50% cap for tertiary institutions.
+Continued progress in faculty and student recruitment was also highlighted.
+Since 2022, more than 160 scholars from leading universities worldwide have joined HKUST, bringing the total faculty count to nearly 600.
+The number of non-local undergraduate students admitted in the 2025/26 intake amounts to nearly half of the funded places allocated by the University Grants Committee (UGC) that year, underscoring HKUST’s growing international appeal.

 Public health and medical research

-Regarding the School of Medicine, Prof. Ip said HKUST plans to sign a Memorandum of Understanding with the HKSAR Government in the first quarter of the year.
-This MoU is expected to cover program accreditation, resources for an integrated teaching and research hospital, faculty recruitment, and funding arrangements.
+Regarding the School of Medicine, President Ip said that HKUST plans to sign a Memorandum of Understanding with the HKSAR Government in the first quarter of the year.
+This MoU is expected to cover key areas, including program accreditation, resources for an integrated medical education and research complex, faculty recruitment, and funding arrangements.

-President Ip said that HKUST is conducting a global search for the Founding Dean of the School of Medicine and has established the Council Advisory Group and a Steering Committee to provide strategic direction and ensure preparations proceed efficiently.
+President Ip also shared that HKUST is conducting a global search for the Founding Dean of the School of Medicine and has established a Steering Committee to provide strategic direction and ensure preparations proceed efficiently.

-With the School of Medicine joining HKUST’s stable of innovations, accomplishments, and talent recruitment, the spring media reception clearly demonstrated that HKUST is galloping ahead, determined to fulfill the aspirations of Hong Kong and the nation, and advance its status as a world-class university.
+With the School of Medicine becoming an integral part of HKUST’s expanding ecosystem of innovation, research excellence, and talent development, the spring media reception underscored the University’s momentum as it gallops ahead, determined to respond to the aspirations of Hong Kong and the nation, and to further consolidate its standing as a world-class university.

 Sign Up for Our Latest News